SynTexDZN/homebridge-syntex-magichome/README.md

 ## Automation
-To enable the automation module you have to create `automation.json` in your `automationDirectory` or install the `homebridge-syntex` plugin to create them via UI *( only between syntex plugins )*
+To enable the automation module you have to create a file named `automation.json` in your `automationDirectory` or install the `homebridge-syntex` plugin to create them via UI *( only between syntex plugins )*
+**Example:**  For manual configuration update your `automation.json` file.
+See snippet below.

 ```
 {